-All 4 is the place to go to watch all of 4’s content.
-This includes programmes broadcast on Channel 4, E4 and More4; box sets of classics and new shows; and exclusive originals.
-You can also use All 4 to watch 4’s channels live.
+Channel 4 is the place to go to watch all of 4’s content.
+This includes programmes broadcast on the Channel 4 TV channel, E4 and More4; box sets of classics and new shows; and exclusive originals.
+You can also use the Channel 4 streaming service to watch 4’s channels live.

-All 4 is committed to accessibility for visually impaired viewers with screen reader support and audio description provision across the website and apps.
-All 4 has a lot of information on their website regarding access to All 4 for visually impaired people.
+Channel 4 includes features to enhance accessibility, including screen reader support and audio description provision across the website and apps.
+Channel 4 has a lot of information on its website regarding access to the service for visually impaired people.

 On the apps and website, you can browse programmes, search for a particular show and, as mentioned, watch channels live.

 On both the website and apps, audio description is toggled on and off within the playback screen.

 Channel 4 also indicates when an episode of a programme is audio described so you can know if audio description is available for a show before you start watching.

 Channel 4 is very committed to the access needs of visually impaired people and hosts a range of features to make the service accessible to as many people as possible.

 My5 is the place to go to watch programmes broadcast across the Channel 5 family, including Channel 5, 5Star, 5USA, 5Select and the Paramount Network.

 Previously Demand5, My5 was initially very inaccessible to visually impaired people, however since October 2019, accessibility of the service has improved and the website and apps are now compatible with screen readers.